MaxHalford/tartine/README.md

 The sheet we have displays the data correctly and the cells are linked with each other.
 Yipee.
 However, it's a bit ugly, and it would be nice to also format the cells programmatically.
 Indeed, readability would be improved by adding some colors and formatting the percentages.

-First of all there is a `postprocess` that allows to do any kind of transformation to each cell once it has been created.
+First of all there is a `postprocess` parameter that allows to do any kind of transformation to each cell once it has been created.
 This can be used to pass a `stylize` function which applies the adequate modifications.

 Secondly you can do whatever you want to the returned cells.
 Here we will check the row number of all the cells and shade them accordingly.
 We'll also bolden the font of the cells in first row.